vinceallenvince/Audio-Input-Analyser/README.md

 Building this project
 ======

-This project uses Grunt.
+This project uses <a href='http://gruntjs.com'>Grunt</a>.
 To build the project first install the node modules.

 ```
 npm install